agentframework/agentframework/README.md

 ### Show me the example

-Just add 3 lines to your existing source code to enable the powerful **ODDI** (On Demand Dependency Injection).
+Only 3 lines before you get powerful dependency injection for your code

 - `import { agent, inject } from '@agentframework/domain'`
 - `@agent()`